Watch the Video of this Event

 Autonomous Transportation Canada is looking at the potential of connected and autonomous transportation post COVID-19 as we continue with our 2020 theme Prepare Together

-This fall, we will hold a series of virtual events starting with a panel discussion on how goods and service delivery has changed since March 2020, and what opportunities have been accelerated for Autonomous Transportation due to the growth of customer demand for goods and service delivery during the global pandemic of 2020.
+This fall, we will hold a series of Prepare Together virtual events, and the first was on September 18, 2020 with a panel discussion on how goods and service delivery on what has changed since March 2020, and what opportunities have been accelerated for Autonomous Transportation due to the growth of customer demand for goods and service delivery during the global pandemic of 2020.

 The new demands on delivery has been a disrupter and an opportunity on the road to more connected and autonomous transportation.
-We will explore how delivery demands have been accelerated, and what opportunities lie ahead.
+We explored how delivery demands have been accelerated, and what opportunities lie ahead.

 Panelists are experts who specialize in international cross border technology, policy and operations; a new, disruptive delivery service that crowd sources services; and a logistics company currently using autonomous vehicles for B2B short-haul logistics.